 When Rachel’s mother was pregnant with her, physicians at Miller Children’s Hospital Long Beach were able to prenatally diagnose her with CF. Rachel’s brother, Nathan, who is four years older than her also suffers from CF and was diagnosed with the disease when he was four-months-old.
 Having two children with CF, Rachel’s family made it a point to try and be a part of any significant research being done to benefit CF patients.
 Now that she is older, Rachel has continued that trend on her own.

-Last year when Rachel and her family heard of a new “breakthrough” treatment for CF patients, she and her brother came to Long Beach Memorial to inquire about it.
+Last year when Rachel and her family heard of a new “breakthrough” treatment for CF patients, she and her brother came to Long Beach Medical Center to inquire about it.
 After going through the application process Rachel received word that she was chosen to be a part of the clinical trial.
 Although her brother was not eligible, Rachel enrolled in the hopes that this drug would eventually help others, like her brother, in the long run.

 Researchers are studying the effects of a drug in combination with another potential therapy in people with the most common mutation of CF. Both drugs are designed to treat the underlying cause of CF, a faulty protein product.

-“The basic problem with CF is that your body is incapable of correctly producing an essential protein,” says Nan O’Donnell, Research Nurse, Long Beach Memorial.
+“The basic problem with CF is that your body is incapable of correctly producing an essential protein,” says Nan O’Donnell, Research Nurse, Long Beach Medical Center.
 “The creation of this faulty protein makes it difficult for sodium and chloride to exchange in and out of a cell and stay balanced.
 This drug helps to produce a proper protein in order to create a thinner mucus.”